chainguard-dev/edu/content/chainguard/chainguard-enforce/chainctl-docs/chainctl_clusters_install.md

       --context string                   Indicates the name of the context (in kubectl) to be connect to Chainguard.
   -d, --description string               The description of the resource.
       --gcp-serviceaccount-file string   The path to a GCP service account JSON key file.
-      --group string                     The group under which to create a temporary invite code.
+      --group string                     The group under which to create a temporary invite code and install the cluster.
   -h, --help                             help for install
       --invite-code string               An invite code to use for joining this cluster into the IAM hierarchy.
       --managed string                   Indicates the cluster's agent should be managed by Chainguard.
 The value indicates the provider of the cluster, e.g. gke
   -n, --name string                      Given name of the resource.
-      --private                          Kubernetes API endpoint isn't publically accessible.
-Cannot be used with managed clusters
+      --private                          Kubernetes API endpoint isn't publicly accessible.
+Cannot be used with managed clusters.
+      --profiles stringArray             The names of Chainguard profiles to install into the cluster.
       --skip-invite                      When specified we perform installation without an invite code.
 ```

 ### Options inherited from parent commands

 ```
       --api string                   The url of the Chainguard platform API. (default "http://api.api-system.svc") --audience string              The Chainguard token audience to request. (default "http://api.api-system.svc") --config string                A specific chainctl config file.
       --console string               The url of the Chainguard platform Console. (default "http://console-ui.api-system.svc") --issuer string                The url of the Chainguard STS endpoint. (default "http://issuer.oidc-system.svc") -o, --output string                Output format.
-One of: ["", "table", "tree", "json", "id", "wide"]
+One of: ["", "table", "tree", "json", "id", "wide"] --timestamp_authority string   The url of the Chainguard Timestamp Authority endpoint. (default "http://tsa.timestamp-authority.svc")
 ```

 ### SEE ALSO